-Child Safety uses effective transition planning to give young people the best chance of thriving, developing resilience and life skills.
+Child Safety uses effective transition to adulthood planning to give young people the best chance of thriving and developing resilience and life skills.

 This is made more likely by them having:

 - safe relationships with family, community and culture